-We are a group of four sisters who, in responding to A Call, has taken on the responsibility for the organization and logistical coordination of The Wind and Warrior gathering, while a larger circle of Spiritualists and Activists provide consultation on a variety of issues.
+We are a group of four sisters who have responded to a Call to organize The Wind & Warrior gathering, while a larger circle of Spiritualists and Activists provide consultation on a variety of issues.

 Nana Fofie Amina Bashir • Facilitator, Abettor, Questioner, Realm Traveler